clbarnes/jeiss-specs/README.md

 For testing purposes, `example_files.tsv` lists publicly-accessible URLs to `.dat` files for specific versions.

 The TSV lists the version number, the hex digest of the MD5 hashsum of the file, and a public URL to the file.

+## Attribution

+These specs were generated from Davis Bennett's [fibsem-tools](https://github.com/janelia-cosem/fibsem-tools).
+Thanks also to Mark Kittisopikul for his work on sanitising the format, and to Shan Xu and the Hess lab for their creation of the Jeiss FIBSEM.